spacetelescope/jwst/CONTRIBUTING.md

 directories called 'test' or .py files with the word 'test' in the name.
 Functions in these files will be executed.

-To run all of the `jwst` unit tests, while in the `jwst/jwst` level directory, simply run the command:
+To run all of the `jwst` unit tests, while in the `jwst` level directory, simply run the command:

     pytest

-If you want to run all the tests for a single module, for example `ramp_fitting`, you can run this from either the 'jwst/jwst/ramp_fitting' OR the 'jwst/jwst/ramp_fitting/tests' directory.
+If you want to run all the tests for a single module, for example `ramp_fitting`, you can run this from either the 'jwst/ramp_fitting' OR the 'jwst/ramp_fitting/tests' directory.

-To run all tests within a single test file (for example, all tests in `jwst/jwst/jump/tests/test_detect_jumps.py`):
+To run all tests within a single test file (for example, all tests in `jwst/jump/tests/test_detect_jumps.py`):

-    pytest test_detect_jumps.py
+    pytest jwst/jump/tests/test_detect_jumps.py

 ### Configuring pytest for unit tests